Skip to content

 }

-Result: a pane below the price chart, with the RSI line and three fixed levels (70, 50, 30).
+Result: a pane below the price chart, with the RSI line in the chosen color and three fixed levels (70, 50, 30).

 New pane: MACD with three plots